Contents

 Purchase Rate

 The purchase rate is the interest rate charged on all standard credit card transactions.
-This means all transactions are done in CAD dollars using your card in-store or online.
-Depending on your card, there will be a grace period before you start having to pay interest.
+This means all transactions are processed in CAD using your card, in-store or online.
+Depending on your card, there will be a grace period before you start paying interest.

 Foreign Transaction Fees